Akshi1206/Capstone-Big-Data-Engineering-/README.md

 **Run the following Commands in the given order**

-Login to mysql mysql -u anabig114248 -pBigdata123
+Login to mysql

-show databases; use anabig114248;
+show databases;

 Create tables for employee data using codes
 a. upload csv to ftp (https://npbdh.cloudloka.com/ftp)